Filipino name: Historical context and examples

 In ancient times, the Tagalogs had a naming system that changed via family dynamics.
-A Tagalog man (especially a chief) would lose his name, take his first born's name, and become known as "son's/daughter's father"; rather than his offspring adopting his surname like today.
+A Tagalog man (especially a chief) would lose his name, take his first-born's name, and become known as "child's father"; rather than his offspring adopting his surname like today.
 If he was baptized into Christianity, he would take a Spanish "Christian name" but retain his native name as surname.
 For example, Calao's father became Don Luis Amanicalao (Lord Luis, a chief of Tondo, Calao's Father).
 This also applied to mothers (e.g., Inanicao) etc. One also gained numerous "poetic" titles (i.e., "pamagat"; lit. "to have something to go before", today literally translated as "title", from where the prenom "Gat" is derived) from his renown/actions (e.g. valiance in battle) or other naming means (like a naming feast for those without offspring).

 Historical examples: Manila/Tagalog chiefs listed in the Tondo Conspiracy (1587–88) Phelipe Amarlangagui/Amarlangagui ('Felipe, Ama ni Langawi'), Luis Amanicalao (Luis, Ama ni Calao), and Omaghicon/Amaghikon (Ama ni Hikon).

 Another example is found in the only surviving baybayin writings; i.e., the Sto.
-Thomas Land Titles (1613-1625).
+Thomas Land Titles (1613–1625).
 In Document B (1625), Line 12, a certain Amadaga was named.
 The contract stated that the owner of the land adjacent to the one sold in the contract was Maria Gada who had acquired it from Amadaga.
 Although no other context was given in the document, it is quite possible that Maria Gada is the daughter of "Ama ni Gada" (misspelled) and inherited the land from him as a legacy.

 Given names

 Filipinos may have one or more official given names (as registered in their birth certificates and baptismal certificates) and various types of temporary or permanent nicknames.
 Filipinos commonly give themselves or each other nicknames and monikers.
-Some nicknames are carried for life, while others are used only with certain groups; a person can have multiple nicknames at different ages or among different groups of people.
+Some nicknames are carried for life, and others are used only with certain groups.
+A person can have multiple nicknames at different ages or among different groups of people.

 Abbreviations, combinations, and elisions

 Long given names can be shortened in various ways.
-Emmanuel can become Eman, Manuel, Manolo, Manny, or Manoy; and Consolación would be shortened to Connie, Cons, Sol, or Chona.
+Emmanuel can become Eman, Manuel, Manolo, Manny, or Manoy, and Consolación can be shortened to Connie, Cons, Sol, or Chona.